simplysamiul/Api-Call-Country/README.md

 #Details

 This is a very simple website.
-In this websit make bya using API .
+In this websit make by using API .